Yinita/UnstableBaselines/README.md

 - maybe dynamically adjust the number of gpus used for training/collection
-- add training metrics to wandb (the actual training metrics)
+- add training metrics to wandb (the actual training metrics) -> pass the tracker into the training loop?
+        -> maybe get the algo to return a dict of stuff worth tracking

 - store specific checkpoints

 - optionally allocate an evaluate GPU